annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

   environments at publish time without having to provide them at deploy-time.

 This was just an example of how `akd` provides solutions to some of the problems we had with Elixir deployments at Annkissam.
+We look forward to sharing more walkthroughs on `akd` and how it has streamlined our deployment workflow.